 Everything at a dealership is negotiable.
 If you take out a loan through them, they might be more liable to offer a better price on the car, plus throw in a few extra goodies like window tinting, but this relies on your negotiation skills!

-Poor Credit Options
+4. Options For Borrowers With Poor Credit Options

 Dealers say, “Give me your tired, your poor, your huddled masses yearning to breathe free”.
 No wait, that’s from a poem.
 Dealerships are often obliging when it comes to car buyers with poor credit history, but again this convenience comes at a price.